hashmat-beep/your-resume-analyzer/README.md

         Clear suggestions to improve

-    Option to wipe data and upload new resumes/jobs
+    Optionally wipe data and upload new resumes or jobs